tmax818/phrg-transitioning-from-ruby-to-html/README.md

 widest audience possible?

-Your application can maximize its reach by "standing" on the **most powerful publication medium ever realized during human civilization**: the World Wide Web.
+Your application can maximize its reach by "standing" on the **most powerful publication medium ever created**: the World Wide
+Web.
 To benefit from the Web, your application has only to honor **one** rule:
 **all screens it provides must be described in HTML**.
 Regardless the programming language used (Ruby, Python, the NodeJS JavaScript environment), if